Kurounin/Pagination/README.md

 **For Meteor 1.3 [react-bootstrap-pagination](https://www.npmjs.com/package/react-bootstrap-pagination) npm package is needed for paginator**

+# Demo project
+For an example on how this can package can be implemented check [the pagination example project](https://github.com/Kurounin/PaginationExample)

 # Client Pagination available settings on init

 * `page`: set the initial page, for example the page parameter from url (defaults to **1**)